Reference documentation for deal.II version Git ab1cc5b 2017-03-24 06:23:49 -0600

 The algorithm just described is implemented in a specialization of this class for the 2d case.
 A similar, but slightly more complex algorithm is implemented in a specialization for 3d.
 It using sheets instead of strings of cells to work on.
 If a grid is orientable, then the algorithm is able to do its work in linear time; if it is not orientable, then it aborts in linear time as well.

-Both algorithms are described in the paper "On orienting edges of unstructured two- and three-dimensional meshes", R. Agelek, M. Anderson, W. Bangerth, W. L. Barth (submitted, 2016).
+Both algorithms are described in the paper "On orienting edges of unstructured two- and three-dimensional meshes", R. Agelek, M. Anderson, W. Bangerth, W. L. Barth, accepted for publication in the ACM Transactions on Mathematical Software.
 A preprint is available as arxiv 1512.02137.

 Prior to the implementation of the algorithms described above (originally implemented by Michael Anderson in 2002, and re-implemented by Wolfgang Bangerth in 2016), we used a branch-and-cut algorithm initially implemented in 2000 by Wolfgang Bangerth.
 Although it is no longer used, here is how it works, and why it doesn't always work for large meshes since its run-time can be exponential in bad cases.